FOR MARINE EMERGENCIES PLEASE CONTACT JOINT RESCUE COORDINATION CENTRE (JRCC) on VHF Channel 16 or CALL 1-800-567-5111, *16 or #727 or Dial 9-1-1

 How do I make a CISM request?

-Any RCMSAR member can reach out for a CISM intervention by emailing cism.request@rcmsar.com
+Any RCMSAR member can reach out for CISM support by calling toll free 1-888-958-3027, or emailing cism.request@rcmsar.com

-Normally, if one or more members are involved in a situation, station leadership will step in and request an intervention on behalf of their members.
+Normally, if one or more members are involved in a situation, station leadership will step in and request support on behalf of their members.

 It’s important to note that a CISM request isn’t limited to RCMSAR activities or incidents; it can extend to events or incidents in a member’s personal life.

-To initiate a CISM intervention, individuals or station leadership can submit a written request to cism.request@rcmsar.com.
-This request should provide details on the reasons for intervention, such as the nature of the incident and the number of members involved.
+To request CISM support, individuals or station leadership can submit a written request to cism.request@rcmsar.com or by calling 1-888-958-3027.
+This request should provide details on the reasons for the request, such as the nature of the incident and the number of members involved.

-Once the request is received, HQ will review it and acknowledge the request within 24 hours.
+Once the request is received, the CISM Team dispatcher will review it and acknowledge the request within 24 hours.

 All support provided through the CISM program is confidential.

-Note: Unlike RCMSAR taskings and the need to respond in real time, a CISM intervention normally takes place two to seven days after the request has been made.
+Note: Unlike RCMSAR taskings and the need to respond in real time, CISM support normally takes place two to seven days after the request has been made.

 Education & Awareness